sagarmeesala45/aitam-batches/README.md

 📊 Power BI Dashboard
 This repository contains a Power BI dashboard created using Microsoft Power BI.
-The .pbip file included showcases interactive visualizations and data insights.
+The .pbix file included showcases interactive visualizations and data insights.

 🔗 How to View
 To open the dashboard: